SARSteer: Safeguarding Large Audio-Language Models via Safe-Ablated Refusal Steering: Methodology

 \subsection{Text-derived Refusal Steering}

-Prompt-based defenses provide a practical approach to increasing the refusal rate of MLLMs by appending refusal-style text~\cite{wang2024adashield}, despite the limitations of over-refusal and inflexibility to multiple purposes.
-Combined with the analysis in Section~\ref{subsec:fail-steer-audio}, this insight inspires us: \textit{why not extract the controllable steering vector from the appended refusal text, while keeping the audio modality unchanged?} Therefore, we first calculate mean activation values of the modified query \(Q'=(a,t+p)\) and the original query \(Q=(a,t)\) from \(\mathcal{Q}^s_\text{harm}\) using Equation~\ref{equ:mean_act}, where \(p\) denotes a refusal text prompt (\eg, \textit{``I cannot assist with that.''}).
+Prompt-based defenses provide a practical approach to increasing the refusal rate of MLLMs by appending refusal-style text~\citep{wang2024adashield}, despite the limitations of over-refusal and inflexibility to multiple purposes.
+Combined with the analysis in Section~\ref{subsec:fail-steer-audio}, this insight inspires us: \textit{why not extract the controllable steering vector from the appended refusal text, while keeping the audio modality unchanged?} Therefore, we first calculate mean activation values of the modified query \(Q'=(a,t+p)\) and the original query \(Q=(a,t)\) from \(\mathcal{Q}^s_\text{harm}\) using Equation~\ref{equ:mean_act}, where \(p\) denotes a refusal text prompt (\eg, \textit{``I cannot assist with that.''})\footnote{This example is used as a \textit{semantic anchor} to obtain a “refusal direction” in the latent space, capturing consistent activation patterns associated with refusal behavior.
+Other refusal prompts can also elicit similar refusal directions as in Appendix \ref{appendix:diff_refusal_prompts}}.
 We denote their mean vectors as \(\mu_\text{harm-tr}^{l}\) and \(\mu_\text{harm}^{l}\), respectively.
 Then the steering vector representing the refusal direction can be defined as

 Applying this vector to harmful inputs using Equation~\ref{equ:act_add} can effectively improve the refusal rate.